Updated Nov 30, 2020

 Congratulations!
 And while Vrbo is reviewing your listing…

-a) You can change the default policies.
-From the owner’s dashboard, select a listing, click on a property than rules and policies.
-Set the cancellation policy, check-in and out times, house rules and rental agreement (if you wanted to upload your own) and booking type.
+a) Change the default policies.
+From the owner’s dashboard, select a listing, click on a property then rules and policies.
+Set the cancellation policy, check-in and out times, house rules, and rental agreement (if you wanted to upload your own), and booking type.

 b.)
-You can add all available amenities so travellers can find your property when they filter search results.
+Add all available amenities so travelers can find your property when they filter search results.

-c) Show travellers a virtual tour of your property by adding a video to your listing.
+c) Show travelers a virtual tour of your property by adding a video to your listing.
 Simply record the video, upload it to YouTube™, and paste the video link.

 e) Add your listing details in multiple languages, including Danish, Dutch, Finnish, French, German, Italian, Norwegian, Portuguese, Spanish, and Swedish.

-Finally, go to Vrbo calendar and enter any blocked dates and/or reservations (confirmed or tentative).
+Finally, go to the Vrbo calendar and enter any blocked dates and/or reservations (confirmed or tentative).

-If despite our guide above, you still want a professional to take care of your new listing, we can help you there too.
+If despite our guide above, you still want a professional to create your listing on Vrbo, we can help you there too.
 Syncbnb offers a service that can copy your content from any vacation rental channel to any other, for a very reasonable fee.
 Visit our Revenue Booster page to find out more.